Every startup in the early-stage struggles to reach its target audience, get business leads, and build a loyal audience.

 1. Original data attracts links

-Brian Dean analyzed 5 million Google search results to create a research report Google CTR.
+Brian Dean analyzed 5 million Google search results to create a research report on Google CTR.

 That single article has attracted more than 29,000 referring domains that include entrepreneur.com, forbes.com, neilpatel.com, Hubspot.com, and many popular brands and influencers.

 In fact, creating research-based content is the most efficient link-building method, according to a survey done by SEO powersuite.

 Another example from Orbit media also got some similar results from a link-building perspective.